-As the host country of the 2010 World Cup, thousands of people are going to experience South Africa for the first time.
-If you’re making the journey, why not plan an entire vacation out of it?
+As the host country of the World Cup, thousands of people are going to experience South Africa for the first time.
+If you’re making the journey to watch soccer, why not plan an entire vacation out of it?
 Each of the nine host cities has plenty to offer besides the World Cup festivities.
-Below, three of each city’s top attractions are highlighted for your convenience.
+Below, three of each city’s top attractions are highlighted for easy travel planning.

 As the judicial capital of South Africa - and the capital of the Free State province - Bloemfuntein is well known and popular with tourists.
 Three of its top attractions are:

 - The National Botanical Garden Take in some of Mother Nature’s finest plants and flowers at this topnotch botanical garden.

 - Naval Hill and Franklin Game Reserve Check out giraffes and other wildlife for free at this park that overlooks the city center.